 At this precise moment, we realize that the details are very important and that they should take up more space on a CV.

-Humanist values can be applied to management in general and specifically to interim management .
+Humanist values can be consistent with management in general and specifically with transition management .
 It is important for me to be able to value each of the interim managers with whom we work, to promote their wealth.
 The idea is for us to consider interim managers as we consider our clients, not just pre-registered profiles.
 We do not “place” managers, on assignment, with our clients.
 We meet the needs of our customers and support them with the talents of our managers, it’s a very different vision.

 An ethical management?